 - Evening courses can be taken full- or part-time, with face-to-face, blended and online formats

-Special Ed master’s students have the option to pursue several different endorsements from the State of Illinois in addition to licensure:
+Special Ed master’s students have the option to pursue several different credentials from the State of Illinois in addition to licensure:

-- Bilingual or English as a Second Language (ESL)
+- Bilingual and/or English as a Second Language (ESL) Endorsements

 - Learning Behavior Specialist I (LBS1) for ages 5-21